Phishing emails are designed to trick you into providing sensitive personal information, such as your passwords.

 - Incorrectly notifying you that your account email has been updated to an address you don't recognise, and offering you the option to 'cancel' the change

-- Promise special offers such as beta access
+- Promising special offers such as beta access

-If you receive a phishing email, please forward it on to firstname.lastname@example.org, add the sender to your block list on your email, and then delete it.
+If you receive a phishing email, we recommend that you add the sender to your block list on your email, and then delete it.

-Always check the sender's email address.
-Here's a list of email's we'll contact you from:
+Always check the sender's email address as phishing emails will not be from an official Jagex account.
+Here's a list of email's we will contact you from:

 Be aware, however, that although these are recognised emails, hijackers are finding ways to forge or spoof our email addresses.